USDA-ARS-GBRU/ml-training-site/_tutorials/qiime2.md

   /project/microbiome_workshop/amplicon/data/mapping.txt

  # A Manifest file containing the names, locations and
- # orientation of the read files
+ # orientation of the read files for import to QIIME2
    /project/microbiome_workshop/amplicon/data/manifest.csv
  ```